 Sunday, September 24, Morning Session 9AM – 1PM

-- W1: 1st Workshop on Understanding Automation: Interfaces that facilitate user understanding of vehicle automation
+- W1: Understanding Automation: Interfaces that facilitate user understanding of vehicle automation

 - W5: First Workshop on Trust in the Age of Automated Driving